rickb777/runtemplate/BUILTIN.md

 ### fast/queue.tpl and threadsafe/queue.tpl

 This template generates a `<Type>Queue` for some specified type.
 The type can be a pointer to a type if preferred.
 A queue is very similar to a list, but optimised for FIFO insertion and removal.
+Whereas a list has a size that grows dynamically, a queue can (optionally) be configured with a fixed size instead.

+When used as a FIFO and when the rate of insertions and removals is approximately the same, there will not be any need for the memory allocations that a list would need.
+Push and pop operations on a queue may be nearly an order of magnitude faster than the eqivalent list operations.

-Whereas a list has a size that can grow dynamically, a queue has a fixed size.
-Queues are constructed using the `New<Type>Queue` function, which expects the size and a flag controlling what happens if the queue is full.
-The fixed size of an existing queue can, however, be altered programmatically.
+Queues are constructed using the `New<Type>Queue` function; this expects a capacity parameter and a flag controlling what happens when the queue is full (overwriting or expanding).
+Queue capacity can be re-allocated programmatically when needed.

 Example use:
 ```